 Making a milkshake is pretty easy, but making a perfect milkshake is all about balance.
-No matter what flavor you like, the right ratio of ice cream to milk is key.
-Once you have the base of your shake correct, you can add any flavoring ingredients your heart desires.
-Knowing a few simple tricks will help take your dessert from good to great.
+No matter what flavor you like, the right ratio of ice cream to milk is key and knowing a few simple tricks will help take your dessert from good to great.
+Once you have the base of your shake perfected, you can add any flavoring ingredients your heart desires.

-In most cases, you're going to want to use vanilla ice cream.
-Even if you're making a chocolate, strawberry, or some other flavor of shake, vanilla ice cream is like the blank canvas that you can flavor with chocolate syrup, fruit, or even cookie crumbles.
-Using other flavors of ice cream can make your milkshake overly sweet.
-Sticking with vanilla ice cream as your base allows you to get the flavor just right.
+In most cases, stick with vanilla ice cream to avoid a milkshake that's too sweet.
+Even if you're making a chocolate, strawberry, or some other flavor of shake, vanilla ice cream is like the blank canvas that allows you to get the flavor just right.
+Add flavor with chocolate syrup, fruit, or fun ingredients like cookie crumbles.

 Warm Up Your Ice Cream

 It may seem counter-intuitive, but using ice cream that's too cold can actually have negative effects on your shake.
-What you really want to shoot for is ice cream that's around 20 degrees Fahrenheit.
+What you really want is ice cream that's around 20 degrees Fahrenheit.

-You actually want your ice cream to be fairly soft, about the consistency of soft-serve.
-If your ice cream is too hard, you'll have to add too much milk to thin it out, and that will throw off the ice-cream-to-milk ratio.
+The ice cream should be fairly soft, about the consistency of soft-serve.
+If it's too hard, you'll have to add too much milk to thin it out, and that will throw off the ice cream-to-milk ratio.

 Chocolate Milkshake Recipe

-Use these steps to make a milkshake using a blender:
+Use these steps to make a chocolate milkshake in a blender:

 - Let the vanilla ice cream soften at room temperature until it is the consistency of soft-serve.
-In the meantime you can put the glass you'll be serving the milkshake in into the freezer to let it chill.
+In the meantime, chill the serving glass by placing it into the freezer.

 - Add three generous scoops of ice cream to the blender, along with 2 ounces (1/4 cup) of whole milk.

-- Squirt in 1/4 cup of chocolate syrup and add a teaspoon of pure vanilla extract.
+- Squirt in 1/4 cup of chocolate syrup and add 1 teaspoon of pure vanilla extract.

 - Blend until smooth and serve in the frosty glass.
 You can top the milkshake with whipped cream, sprinkles, a cherry, or just enjoy it as-is.